Should I dead head bulbs?

 Can I remove the old foliage after flowering?

-The spent foliage on daffodils can look messy, but it should not be removed, or knotted, as the foliage is needed to make a good bulb for the following year.
-The RHS recommend 6 weeks between flowering and foliage removal for daffodils and other spring bulbs.
+The spent foliage on daffodils can look messy, but it should not be removed, or knotted; the foliage is needed to feed and make a good bulb for the following year.
+The RHS recommends 6 weeks between flowering and foliage removal for daffodils and other spring bulbs.
 Other bulbs such as Fritillaria meleagris (snake's head fritillary) and Galanthus (snowdrop) which will self seed are best not dead headed to allow the seeds to form and be distributed.